 Sanjay Mehrottra is head of investor relations of our Company and was appointed on May 14, 2014.
 He holds a bachelor's degree of commerce and a master's degree of management studies from the University of Mumbai, Mumbai.
 He has over 24 years of experience in the Indian capital markets.
 Prior to joining our Company, he was the director (capital markets) at ICICI Venture Funds Management Company Limited.
 He has also worked with Prudential ICICI Asset Management Company Limited, Tata Finance Limited, Hotel Leelaventure Limited and Soundcraft Marketing Projects and Finance Limited.
-During the Financial Year 2017, he was paid a compensation of ₹ 7.02 million (including a variable pay of ₹ 0.92 million).
-Further, he is entitled to a bonus of ₹ 6.00 million on completion of the Offer.
+During the Financial Year 2017, he was paid a compensation of \mathfrak{T} 6.12 million and is eligible for variable pay for Financial Year 2017, which at the rate of 100% is \mathfrak{T} 0.92 million, subject to the approval of the Nomination and Remuneration Committee.
+Further, he is entitled to a bonus of \mathfrak{T} 6.00 million on completion of the Offer.